 Other Nearby Hotels

-You may wish to stay at a nearby hotel before/ after your stay at Giraffe Manor in Kenya or if you don’t have a reservation but would like to visit the Giraffe Center.
-The following are great options for accommodation in and around Nairobi:
+You may wish to stay at a nearby hotel before or after your stay at Giraffe Manor in Kenya or if you would like to visit the Giraffe Center without a Giraffe Manor reservation.
+There are several excellent accommodation options in and around Nairobi to consider:

 Crowne Plaza Nairobi Airport Hotel